EHR Software Development

 Understand user needs and workflows

-Take time to learn the application’s usage patterns of your target users.
-What are the current practices in regard to patient data management?
+Take time to learn your target users’ application usage patterns.
+What are the current practices regarding patient data management?
 What difficulties do they have?
 What would the users most likely consider to be the most useful?
-This paper shows that end-user participation is vital in designing an EHR solution that will be of value to the users.
+This paper shows that end-user participation is vital in designing an EHR solution that will be valuable to the users.

 Select the right technology stack